Saw-Killer of Hanover: Recent developments: Olaf Weinert and the Andrea B. case

 More than 20 years later, in 1999, the case regained relevance when a female torso was found in Isenbüttel.
-This discovery led to the trail of a former butcher's apprentice Olaf Weinert from Walkenried, who confessed to this murder and was also convicted of other homicides.
+This discovery led to the trial of a former butcher's apprentice Olaf Weinert from Walkenried, who confessed to this murder and was also convicted of other homicides.
 The first murder was a retiree from Celle who had been killed and dismembered by him.
 Weinert sought out his victims, among other things, from the street on Moorwaldweg, which was then located near the dump on Altwarmbüchener Lake.
 However, no connection could be established with the bodies from the 1970s.

 In autumn 2012, a similar case occurred, in which Ukrainian-German rapper and neo-Nazi Sash JM (real name Alexander K.), called the "Maschsee Killer", also dismembered his victim.
 The police took the 25-year-old violent offender, who by then had been admitted in a psychiatric clinic.
 The motive for the crime was murder.
 Andrea B. had probably been a victim of chance.

+Alexander K. was released early on 30.05.2025.